sukhjinderM786/cfdev-task-clean/readme.md

 ### Existing code

-The existing code that is called from the Handler in a *terrible* state.
+The existing code that is called from the Handler is in a *terrible* state.
 It was written about 20 years ago and is simply a single `.cfm` template that is being included from the handler.

 It's *mostly* functional (but there seems to be a problem with handling of the repeat calls we mentioned above), but it's written in CFML tags, everything is lumped into one file and the developer(s) didn't stick to any sensible naming conventions.

-There's also a few things weird with regards to what the endpoint returns.
+There are also a few things behaving weird with regards to what the endpoint returns.
 It seems to be a sentence and always with status code 200.
-Maybe that should be looked at too and be more API-ified.
-The validation seems to have some weaknesses as well.
+Maybe that should be looked at, too, and be more API-ified.
+The validation seems to have some weaknesses as well, letting through unwanted data inputs.

-The application already has unit and integration tests in `/test` that can be executed with `http://127.0.0.1:<port>/tests/runner.cfm`
+The application already has unit and integration tests for other endpoints in `/test` that can be executed with `http://127.0.0.1:<port>/tests/runner.cfm`

 ## A few notes